Re44e/twitter/README.md

 #
 **Description**

-In this basic example of integration with twitter, it is possible to simulate the operations of posting and searching for tweets.
+In this basic example of integration, it is possible to simulate the operations of posting and searching for tweets.